Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 The Utah GOP senator was the only Republican vote to remove Trump from office after his impeachment trial, and he has regularly taken principled stands in the face of his GOP colleagues.

-It’s not year clear where he stands on this.
-He told The Hill last month: “I’m not at a point where I have something to say,” and his office disputed a rumor that he had decided not to confirm a nominee before Inauguration Day.
+It’s not yet clear where he stands on this.
+He told the Hill last month: “I’m not at a point where I have something to say,” and his office disputed a rumor that he had decided not to confirm a nominee before Inauguration Day.

 But perhaps needless to say, if Romney is on board with a Trump nominee, the nominee would stand a very good chance.
 He’d be one of the first votes you’d expect the nominee would lose — probably a must-have.

-Note: Update: Graham suggests he will go back on this 2016 word, retweeting more recent comments in which he suggested he’s inclined to press forward.